Think Locally, Act Locally

 - Learn From The Competition

 Although there are thousands of medical centers, services, and wellness stores, and big name companies have extensive and well-established sites online, there is plenty of room for smaller health domains to carve out their own niche.
-While few health domains can hope to compete with the major pharmaceutical company sites and information sites, studying the major players provides clues to their success, and sometimes mistakes to avoid.
+While few health sites can hope to compete with the major pharmaceutical company sites and information sites, studying the major players provides clues to their success, and sometimes mistakes to avoid.
 A successful health domain has closely examined other health sites, with an eye to design, content, and services.

 - Reliable, Accessible, Simple Content

 Accurate information builds trust between any website and its visitors.
-For a health domain, such trust is essential.
+For a health website, such trust is essential.
 A health domain must explain complex medical conditions clearly and simply, without overusing the medical terms that describe those conditions.
 When specific medical terms are necessary, they should always be clearly defined and explained.
-A successful health domain also has to keep content as accurate and timely as possible.
+A successful health website also has to keep content as accurate and timely as possible.
 The site may wish to have a news section, where updated information and breaking medical stories are featured.

 - Easy-to-Use Services